Ron Bass (wrestler): Personal life and death

-After retiring, Heard returned to Tampa, Florida, where he golfed, became religious, and earned his bachelor's degree from Arkansas State University.
+After retiring, Heard returned to Tampa, Florida, where he golfed, became religious, and earned a bachelor's degree from Arkansas State University.
 Subsequently, he worked in sales in Florida's construction market.
 He also became an Amway salesman in the Tampa area.
-He had one son, named Joe, who debuted as a professional wrestler in September 2019, competing under the ring name Ron Bass, Jr.
+He had one son, named Joe, who debuted as a professional wrestler in September 2019, competing under the ring name Ron Bass Jr.

 In July 2016, Heard was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE, primarily after the chronic traumatic encephalopathy investigation into Chris Benoit and other wrestlers.
-Following his death, in December 2018, Kyros' law firm received a postmortem report from the Heard family stating he had suffered from chronic traumatic encephalopathy, which has become common among professional wrestlers.
+Following his death in March 2017, Kyros' law firm received a postmortem report in December 2018 from the Heard family stating he had suffered from chronic traumatic encephalopathy, which has become common among professional wrestlers.
 Over a year after his death, US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.

 In March 2017, Heard was hospitalized due to a burst appendix.
 He died on March 7, 2017, at the age of 68 due to complications following surgery.